statamic/starter-kit-starters-creek/README.md

 **4. Recompile the CSS** (optional)

-The [TailwindCSS](https://tailwindcss.com/) included in this kit is compiled with [PurgeCSS](https://purgecss.com/) to reduce filesize on any unused classes and selectors.
-If you want to modify anything, just start the watcher to recompile it on the fly.
+The [TailwindCSS](https://tailwindcss.com/) included in this kit is compiled and purged to reduce filesize on any unused classes and selectors.
+If you want to modify anything, just recompile it.

 ```
-npm i && npm run watch
+npm i && npm run dev
 ```

 To compile for production again:

 ```
-npm run production
+npm run build
 ```

 **5. Do your thing!**